Make spelling practice easier for your child. Find out how you can teach the spellings of complex words in a systematic and effective way.

 - In some short words, a ‘y’ at the end can have the ‘igh’ sound as in by, my and sky.
 This isn’t as common as the ‘ee’ sound for a y.

 - And ‘y’ can also have the same sound as ‘i’ for insect, for example in crystal, syrup and pyramid.

-When we introduce tricky words in our programmes, we try to be careful about the examples we use.
-For instance, we wouldn’t introduce the words ‘baby’ or ‘gym’ as examples of unusual ‘y’ sounds before we’ve covered alternative sounds for the letters ‘a’ and ‘g’.
+Try to be careful about the examples you use.
+For instance, don’t introduce the words ‘baby’ or ‘gym’ as examples of unusual ‘y’ sounds before you’ve covered alternative sounds for the letters ‘a’ and ‘g’.

-We also look at groups of words with silent letters in our programmes and words with alternative sounds for the vowels.
+You can also introduce groups of words with ‘silent’ letters and words with alternative sounds for the vowels.

 For example, the vowel ‘a’ can have different sounds in different words:

 - it has its common sound in words such as ‘bat’, ‘cap’ and ‘ant’;

 - an ‘ai’ sound in ‘apron’, ‘baby’ and ‘lady’;